 The diagnosis of a herpes infection of skin and mucosa is usually made on the basis of the existing symptoms.
 By means of laboratory tests, such as microscopic examination, viral culture and DNA techniques, the diagnosis can be confirmed.

 Normally, herpes infections don’t require treatment.
 After all, the symptoms disappear naturally.
 When treatment of a herpes infection is necessary, an antiviral agent may be prescribed.
 This drug inhibits multiplication of the virus.
 There are no drugs available that kill the virus.
 The infection can thus regularly come back again after the treatment.
 For herpes to the lips, an antiviral cream can be used.
-When there is often recurrent herpes, people with many symptoms can be given a long-
+When there is often recurrent herpes, people with many symptoms can be given a long-term treatment with antiviral tablets.

 Anyone who has once been infected with the herpes virus, carries the virus with him for life.
 In most people, this causes no problems.
 For some, the virus is occasionally active, making the symptoms come back.
 In a very small group, this happens so often and so intense, that they are really bothered.
 Eventually, however, even in those people the attacks decrease in severity and number.